Robotrek: Development and releaseRobotrek was developed by Quintet and published by Enix. Ancient handled the game's audio. Quintet had previously developed the ActRaiser series, Soul Blazer, and Illusion of Gaia, all released by Enix on the SNES. Quintet first collaborated with Ancient on ActRaiser 2. Robotrek was directed by Quintet president Masaya Hashimoto, who supervised the staff during the project. After assisting on the overseas marketing of ActRaiser, Shinji Futami was promoted to producer for several Quintet games including Robotrek. Reiko Takebayashi served as both the chief designer and scenario writer for Robotrek, while Shigemi Kita was its main programmer. The game's original concept was devised three years prior to its release and actual development took a year and a half.

 As the Japanese title Slapstick implies, the game intentionally features a lighthearted, humorous tone and is officially billed as a "comedy RPG."
-Takemoto stated that the central theme of robots and their inventor stemmed from the desire to make a game where the player nurtured their own creation.
+Takebayashi stated that the central theme of robots and their inventor stemmed from the desire to make a game where the player nurtured their own creation.
 The original gameplay model consisted of the player inventing robots with different abilities that would aid the citizens of a town in their daily lives.
 The townspeople would then rate how well they were helped, earning the player experience.
 An army of villains was added, expanded, and worked into the finalized storyline.
 Difficulties during development included Takemoto having to come up with compelling ideas for the game's plot and Kita having to rethink and recode the battle system several times.
 The characters, backgrounds, and enemies in Robotrek were designed by a team of Quintet artists.
 One artist of note is Kōji Yokota, who was responsible for designing the game's robots and claimed he was tasked with making them appear "retro" or "old fashioned."
 The soundtrack for Robotrek was composed by Ayako Yoda.
 Ancient president and lead composer Yuzo Koshiro is credited as a sound producer on the game.Robotrek was released in Japan on July 8, 1994.
 According to Famitsu sales data, it was the 11th-best selling game among Japanese retailers during the week of its release and the 21st-best selling game the following week.
 Enix published a strategy guide as part of its "Challenge Book" series in Japan on August 8, 1994.
 Robotrek was released in North America in October of the same year.
 Quintet reported that Robotrek ultimately sold only 45,000 copies in Japan and 20,000 copies in North America.
 Former Enix America producer Robert Jerauld speculated that the game suffered poor sales due to lack of advertising and an oversaturation of games on the console at the time.
 Robotrek would be one of the final games released by Enix in the region before taking a hiatus from publishing outside of Japan in late 1995.